wnmz/Anime-Searcher/README.md

     IMAGE_PROXY_API_POSTPARAMS= ### Optional
         Example: &width=400&height=225
     ```
-5. Start script `npm run start` or `node app.mjs`
+6. Start script `npm run start` or `node app.mjs`

-# Have no clue what is ImageProxyAPI?
+# Image Proxy API (deprecated)
  It's a simple express server that proxy images by urls.
-It helps the bot to resize images.
+It helps the bot to resize images, and __was used__ to fix trace.moe bug when discord was unable to show their images
  <br>Repository: https://github.com/wnmz/ImageProxyAPI

 # Demo (Old version w/o buttons)